google/flutter-desktop-embedding/example/README.md

 Since `flutter create` is not yet supported for Windows and Linux, the easiest way to try out desktop support with an existing Flutter application on those platforms is to copy the platform directories from this example; see below for details.
-For macOS, just run `flutter create --macos .` in your project.
+For macOS, just run `flutter create .` in your project, which will create the macOS folder (as long as you have macOS support enabled in `flutter`).

 Be sure to read the [Flutter page on desktop support](https://github.com/flutter/flutter/wiki/Desktop-shells) before trying to